The Myth of Sisyphus (Fargo): Critical reception

 "The Myth of Sisyphus" received critical acclaim, particularly for its pace and Patrick Wilson's performance.
-It currently holds a perfect 100% rating on Rotten Tomatoes: the critical consensus is "’The Myth of Sisyphus’ is a tense episode of Fargo, highlighted by an especially impressive performance by Patrick Wilson."
+It holds a perfect 100% rating on Rotten Tomatoes: the critical consensus is The Myth of Sisyphus' is a tense episode of Fargo, highlighted by an especially impressive performance by Patrick Wilson."

 In a highly positive review, Terri Schwartz of IGN gave the episode a 9.3 rating out of 10, concluding that "With great direction and excellent acting, Fargo delivers a great third outing.
 The three tense showdowns underline the fact that stakes are being raised, as Lou Solverson fights the good fight to try to combat the evil deeds being committed around him.
 But he is in over his head, and is beginning to notice.
 Time is running out for him to discover what happened to Rye before more nefarious forces do and turn the Waffle Hut clue trail cold."